 Famed for its national parks and the glittering tropical islands of Zanzibar, tourism is still important business for Tanzania.
-The country is leaving requirements for PCR tests up to the airline you fly with.
-There’s health screening at the airports and you may be required to take a test on arrival.
-On the plane there you’ll be asked to fill in a health questionnaire.
+All arrivals will need to take an RT-PCR test up to 72 hours before arrival.
+At least 24 hours before you fly, you need to fill in the online Health Surveillance Form.
+You’ll then receive a Unique Health Code which you submit to Immigration upon arrival.
+There’s health screening at the airports and everyone must take a $25 Rapid Test before heading to their accommodation.
 Face mask requirements may vary by city and region but be prepared to use one.

 Tunisia is a country of breathtaking desert scenery where the original Star Wars was filmed.
 And right now it’s another ‘yes and no’ country when it comes to travel.
 While the country is technically allowing all nationalities including Americans to visit, immigration officials have the discretion to turn away travelers on arrival.
-If you’re going, you need to present a PCR test taken within 72 hours of your flight and agree to quarantine at selected hotels.
-After 48 hours in quarantine you can choose to take another PCR test ($7) and if the result is negative you’re free to leave quarantine.
+If you’re going, you need to present a PCR test taken within 72 hours of your flight and agree to quarantine at selected hotels – a hotel reservation is a condition of entry too.
+After five to seven days in quarantine at your hotel you take another PCR test and if the result is negative you’re free to leave quarantine after day seven.
 Some arrivals may be asked to take a rapid test.
+If you’re fully vaccinated, you’re exempt from testing and quarantine.
 Face masks are mandatory in public.
 There’s a curfew from 10 p.m. to 5.a.m.

 The bridge between East and West has been a travel hub for millennia and isn’t showing any signs of changing now.
 If you’re paying a visit, you must have filled in this form and taken a PCR test up to 72 hours before your flight .
-You can submit documents showing you’ve recovered from COVID-19 instead, if that applies to you.
+You can submit documents showing you’ve recovered from COVID-19 or were fully vaccinated at least 14 days before arrival instead, if that applies to you.
 There’s health screening at the airports and symptomatic arrivals may be transported to a hospital for further checks.
 You’ll be asked to fill in an information form and if anyone on your flight is found to have COVID-19, you’ll have to quarantine for 14 days.
-There is a curfew but it doesn’t apply to tourists and dining venues are open for foreigners.
+There is a curfew from 10 a.m. to 5 p.m. weekdays and a full lockdown Sundays but it doesn’t apply to tourists and dining venues are open for foreigners.
 Masks are required on public transport.